Mohamed2006-Dev/POLYNOME-PGCD-FINDER/README.md

 This project is free to use with **no restrictions**

-note that this can be change in the futur
+Note: This may change in the future.

 ## 📢 Update Announcement

-1- Adding custom theme to the application
+- 🎨 Introduced a custom dark theme for all frames and buttons.

-2- Handling the keys of the keyboard
+- ⌨️ Enhanced virtual keyboard functionality with hover effects and border frames.

-3- Resizing the widgets and texts of the window
+- 📐 Resized widgets for better visual alignment and responsiveness.

 ## 💡 Future Improvements